Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about a time when a team member didn’t meet your expectations on a project

-- During my academic year, I collaberated with my classmates to build a price comparison visualization website.Since I had more experience on web development, I was responsible for assigning tasks to my teammate.
-However, one of my teammates didn't meet the requirement of RWD which was one of Criteria for final project.
-Since I was the leader in the team, so I mentor teammate how to implement responsive web design using SCSS.
+- During my academic year, I collaberated with my classmates to build a price comparison visualization website.
+Since I had more experience on web development, I was responsible for assigning tasks to my teammate.
+However, one of my teammates didn't meet the requirement of RWD which was one of bonus Criteria for final project.
+Therefore, I took the iniative to mentor teammate how to implement responsive web design using SCSS becasue I would like to make project more responsive and could be present on small size screen.
+As a result, my team got A+ and positive feedback which was perfect UI Design from professor!
+Ownership and Insist on the Highest Standards play important roles in making a good outcome because both of them could make project better!

 ### Tell me a time when you disagree your manager

 - When I interned at Brilltek, I was responsible for developing the interface for mobile app as a team leader.
 Thus, we had meeting once a week with backend developer and project manager.
-There was one time when we discuss about the priority features about mobile app, the manager thought we should add anime to the interface in the step one!
+There was one time that the manager thought we should add anime to the interface in the step one!
+However, I always like to provide the best quality to the customer, so I communicate with manager to talk about whether we could put the anime to the second stage because we did not have enough time on optimize the anime in the stage one and promise customer that we could present a better anime in Stage two.
+In the end, I learned a few thing from this experience which was even I disagree with mananger, I still provide possible solution to manager in order to minimize the cost of the disagreeing!

 ### Tell me about a time when you have to say no